ejb6/stacktrends.ph/README.md

 The data output might not reflect the actual demand for the following reasons:
 - Incomplete job descriptions
 - Keywords do not match the actual jobs descriptions
-- Skills that are not actually required but it is somehow included in the description.
+- Skills that are not actually required but they are somehow included in the description.

 Project contributions/suggestions are highly appreciated.